 This list answers the questions, "Which famous artists are from Indonesia?" and "Who are the most well-known Indonesian artists?"For further information on these historic Indonesian artists, click on their names.
 If you're a fine art lover use this list of celebrated Indonesian artists to discover some new paintings that you will enjoy.

 Hugo Arndt Rodolf, Baron van Lawick, known as Hugo van Lawick, was a Dutch wildlife filmmaker and photographer.
-Through his still photographs and films, Van Lawick helped popularize the study of chimpanzees during his then-wife Jane Goodall's studies at Gombe Stream National Park during the 1960s ...more
+Through his still photographs and films, Van Lawick helped popularize the study of chimpanzees during his then-wife Jane Goodall's studies at Gombe Stream National Park during the 1960s and 1970s.
+His films drew the attention of the viewing public to the dramatic life cycles of several wild animals of the Serengeti, such as wild dogs, elephants, and lions. ...more

 Birthplace: Surabaya, Indonesia